afraspriha24/CW/README.md

 ## Implemented and Working Properly
 - **Score bug fixed** — scoring only updates when tiles are merged correctly.
-- Full UI refactor of `Cell` interactions using encapsulated methods
-- Player Account support — switch users, create new profiles, and track high scores.
+- **Player Account support** — switch users, create new profiles, and track high scores.
 - Recent game score tracking per player.
-- Restart functionality from end game screen.
+- "Restart" and "Back" functionality on End Game screen and also on Game Scene.
-- Home screen UI: start game, profile management, high scores, game rules.
+- Home screen with:
-- High scores and recent scores shown per profile.
+    - Start New Game
+    - Create/Edit Profiles
+    - View Recent Scores
+    - View Game Rules
+- Game win alert (shows alert when tile 2048 is reached).
+- Game continues after 2048 (until grid is full and no merges possible).

 ## Implemented but Not Working Properly
+- Storing user info: I tried to store the user information like `username` and `user scores` locally.
+Then load on next game start but this is not working properly

 ## Features Not Implemented
 - Custom board size selection (e.g., 5x5, 6x6)
-- Game win notification (e.g., reaching 2048)
 - Profile avatar or user image
 - Login and Database